Louis And Anne Abrons Foundation Inc

 -

-Geographic Preference with National Reach: While focused on New York and California, the foundation supports national organizations (like 350.org and Planned Parenthood) that align with their progressive mission.
+Geographic Preference with National Reach: While focused on New York and California, the foundation supports national organisations (like 350.org and Planned Parenthood) that align with their progressive mission.

 -

-Flexible Grant Sizing: With grants ranging from $250 to over $700,000 and a median of $10,000, the foundation adapts grant size to organizational need and relationship depth.
+Flexible Grant Sizing: With grants ranging from $250 to over $700,000 and a median of $10,000, the foundation adapts grant size to organisational need and relationship depth.

 -

-Unrestricted Operating Support: The majority of grants provide general operating support, reflecting trust in organizational leadership and mission alignment over restricted project funding.
+Unrestricted Operating Support: The majority of grants provide general operating support, reflecting trust in organisational leadership and mission alignment over restricted project funding.

 References